ENIGMA-51: Towards a Fine-Grained Understanding of Human-Object Interactions in Industrial Scenarios: Related Work

-Existing methods focus on one-stage methods, performing both temporal action detection and classification within a single network, aiming to identify actions without using action proposals.
-Recent works achieved state-of-the-art using Vision Transformers.
+The proposed untrimmed temporal detection of human-object interactions task is related to previous research on untrimmed action detection.
+Existing approaches focus on one-stage methods, performing both temporal action detection and classification within a single network, aiming to identify actions without using action proposals.
+Recent works achieved state-of-the-art results using Vision Transformers.
 The authors of~\cite{zhang2022actionformer} proposed ActionFormer, a transformer network designed for temporal action localization in videos.
 This method estimates action boundaries through a combination of multiscale feature representation and local self-attention, which effectively models temporal dependencies.
 TriDet~\cite{shi2023tridet} uses a Trident-head to model the action boundary by estimating the relative probability distribution around the boundary.
 Features are extracted through a feature pyramid and aggregated with the proposed scalable granularity perception layer.

 Other methods focused on masked video modeling for pretraining one-stage methods.
 In particular, InternVideo~\cite{wang2022internvideo} uses a combination of generative and discriminative self-supervised learning techniques by implementing masked video modeling and video-language contrastive learning.
-Recently, the authors of~\cite{wang2023videomae} proposed VideoMAE V2, which scaled the VideoMAE~\cite{tong2022videomae} for building video foundation models through a dual masking strategy.
+Recently, the authors of~\cite{wang2023videomae} proposed VideoMAE V2, which scaled VideoMAE~\cite{tong2022videomae} for building video foundation models through a dual masking strategy.

 In this work, we assess the performance of state-of-the-art temporal action detection methods on the proposed ENIGMA-51 dataset considering ActionFormer~\cite{zhang2022actionformer}.